-- Ensuring the board sees itself as a team, has the right balance and diversity of skills, knowledge and perspectives, and the confidence to challenge on all aspects of clinical and organisational planning.

-- Lead on continual director development of skills, knowledge and familiarity with the organisation and health and social care system, to enable them to carry out their role on the board effectively.

-- Developing a board that is genuinely connected to and assured about staff and patient experience, as demonstrated by appropriate feedback and other measures, including the

-Workforce Race Equality Standard (WRES); Workforce Disability partnership working, the chair is responsible for:
+- Ensuring the board sees itself as a team, has the right balance and diversity of skills, knowledge and perspectives, and the confidence to challenge on all aspects of clinical and organisational planning. - Lead on continual director development of skills, knowledge and familiarity with the organisation and health and social care system, to enable them to carry out their role on the board effectively. - Developing a board that is genuinely connected to and assured about staff and patient experience, as demonstrated by appropriate feedback and other measures, including the Workforce Race Equality Standard (WRES); Workforce Disability Equality Standard (WDES); and Equality Delivery System (EDS).